tonywaiweb/tinymce-docs/plugins/mentions.md

 ### `mentions_menu_hover`

-This option is no longer supported in Tiny 5.0
+This option is no longer supported in TinyMCE 5

 ### `mentions_selector`

-This option is no longer supported in Tiny 5.0
+This option is no longer supported in TinyMCE 5

 ### `mentions_select`

-This option is no longer supported in Tiny 5.0
+This option is no longer supported in TinyMCE 5

 ## API